oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 For passport to authenticate the user, it will redirect them to their identity provider so that they can log in.
 After the OpenID server authenticates the user, it redirects them back to the application's `callback` url.

-To recap, a call to the backend's `/openid/start/` endpoint with an org's ID will use passport to redirect the user to their org's OpenID server.
-The user will prove their identity to their org's OpenID server, and that server will return the authenticated session to the Todo app via passport.
-Only the app's backend will touch the session information from the OIDC server, so frontend tampering cannot intercept the user's session.
+To recap, redirecting the user to the backend's `/openid/start/` endpoint with an org's ID will use passport to redirect the user to their org's OpenID server.
+The user will prove their identity to their org's OpenID server, and that server will redirect the user to the app's backend, at which point Passport will start a session to the Todo app.
+Only the app's backend will see the information from the OIDC server, so frontend tampering cannot intercept the user's session.

 Once the OpenID server has authenticated the user, it will redirect them to the Todo app backend's `callback` URL.
 Your next step is to implement the `/openid/callback/${org_id}` endpoint.